Deadpikle/SimpleInventory/README.md

 * The icon for this software was created by [Icons8](https://icons8.com) and is their Point of Sale Terminal icon.
 Thank you! :)
 * Success sound by grunz: https://freesound.org/people/grunz/sounds/109662/
-* Failure sound by GabrielAraujo: https://freesound.org/people/GabrielAraujo/sounds/242503/
+* Failure sound by Joe Lamb : http://soundbible.com/1830-Sad-Trombone.html

 ## License

 MIT License.
 Thanks for using the software!